wcxo/typora/README.md

 中文说明请戳[这里](README_CN.md)

 ## WARNING

+**NOTE:** typoraCracker doesn't provide support for crack, include but not limited to ideas, processes and patch software.

 ```
 FOR STUDY AND DISCUSSION ONLY, PLEASE DO NOT ENGAGE IN ANY ILLEGAL ACTS.
 ANY PROBLEMS ARISING FROM THIS WILL BE BORNE BY THE USER (YOU).